joelhans/commitcopy.com-dante/src/content/pages/why-me.md

 ---
-title: Why choose my expertise on where commitment meets creativity?
+title: Why choose my expertise on where commitment, code, and creativity meet?
 seo:
-  title: Why choose my expertise on where commitment meets creativity?
+  title: Why choose my expertise on where commitment, code, and creativity meet?
   description: A writer who understands deep tech, an open-source advocate, years of exprience working with your ideal audience... and a Master's in Creative Writing to boot.
-  image:
-    src: '/about.jpeg'
-    alt: A person sitting at a desk in front of a computer
 ---

 It’s tough to find a strong copywriter who can easily navigate the nuances of open-source startups and brings understanding of deep tech, like Kubernetes manifests, API authentication with JWTs, or deploying AI models on GPU-accelerated VMs.
 Finding one who also has a Master’s in Creative writing is even harder.